barstoolbluz/ssrc/API_DOCUMENTATION.md

 ssrc --rate 96000 --profile high --bits 24 --dither 0 "path/to/input.wav" "path/to/output.wav"
 ```

-## 2. C++ Library API (`libshibatch`)
+## 2. C++ Library API (`libshibatchsrc`)

-The `ssrc` tool is built on top of the `libshibatch` C++ library.
+The `ssrc` tool is built on top of the `libshibatchsrc` C++ library.
 You can use this library directly in your own projects to perform sample rate conversion without shelling out to an external command.
 The library is header-only and uses templates to support both single-precision (`float`) and double-precision (`double`) processing.

 ### 2.1.
 Core Concept: The Processing Pipeline